nasa-gcn/gcn.nasa.gov/app/routes/docs.contributing.testing.md

 npx playwright codegen localhost:3333
 ```

-See the [Playwright codegen intro](https://playwright.dev/docs/codegen-intro) for more infomation on codegen.
+See the [Playwright codegen intro](https://playwright.dev/docs/codegen-intro) for more information on codegen.

 ## Guidelines